ideos/gloe/README.md

 ### Type-safety

 Gloe was implemented to be completely type-safe.
-It means, when using Gloe, you must provide all the type hints of the created transformers, which can be summed up in its income and outcome types.
+It means, when using Gloe, you must provide all the type hints of the created transformers, which can be summed up in its incoming and outcome types.
 Using these definitions, Gloe can warn about a malformed graph right away in the IDE and make precise inferring of extremely complex types.

 For example, consider the bellow Transformer: